eliel-dev/mica-audio/docs/wiki/architecture/05-device-session-and-reconnect.md

-# 05 - Device Session and Reconnect
+ï»¿# 05 - Device Session and Reconnect

 ## Objetivo